A Head Full of Ghosts: Reception

 A Head Full of Ghosts won the Horror Writers Association's Bram Stoker Award for Novel in 2015.

 The novel was also praised for being self-referential and comedic without parodying the horror genre.

 The novel was praised by Stephen King, who claimed that it "scared the living hell out of [him]".

 Film adaptation

-In 2016, Focus Features acquired the rights to develop a movie adaptation.
+In May 2015, a bidding war for the film rights began just before the book was published, with Focus Features emerging as the victor to develop a movie adaptation.
+Robert Downey Jr. and Daniel Dubiecki signed on as producers with Ben Collins and Luke Piotrowski writing the script.
 In February 2018, it was announced that Oz Perkins, the director of the horror 2016 film I Am the Pretty Thing That Lives in the House, would be rewriting and directing the film adaptation of A Head Full Of Ghosts.
-In March 2020, it was reported that STXfilms was to acquire the film, with Scott Cooper set to direct and Margaret Qualley to star.
+In February 2020, Scott Cooper was brought on as the new director in addition to providing his own revisions, and Margaret Qualley signed on to star.
+Cross Creek Pictures also joined as a financier.
+The following month, it was reported that STXfilms was to acquire the film to distribute in the US and UK.
 In February 2024, Veronika Franz and Severin Fiala were announced to write and direct the film, with Fifth Season financing instead of STX.
+In February 2026, Lionsgate purchased worldwide distribution rights with a new cast of David Harbour, Rebecca Hall and Esmé Creed-Miles.
+Filming is set to begin in March.